awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-remediating.md

 1. Scroll to the **Runbooks** section\.

-1. Use the Runbooks Search bar or the numbers in the upper right to find the runbook that you want to execute\.
+1. Use the Runbooks Search bar or the numbers in the upper right to find the runbook that you want to run\.
 ![\[Using controls to locate an OpsCenter runbook.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_runbook_list_2.png)

 1. Choose a runbook, and then choose **Execute**\.